Why You Should Visit

 When arriving at Prairie Border Nature Preserve, you'll be standing in what was once the southern portion of the Grand Kankakee Marsh.

 Three hundred years ago, depending upon the season, your knees may well have been wet.

 In pre-settlement times, the Kankakee River was inseparable from its wetlands.
-Known to the Potawatomi Indianas as the Aukiki (land of wolf and river), the Mawhahkeki (wolf country) or simply Kiakiki (swamp country), the river and marsh were one.
-Freshwater wetlands and the meandering river covered nearly one million acres.
+Known to the Potawatomi Indians as the Aukiki (land of wolf and river), the Mawhahkeki (wolf country) or simply Kiakiki (swamp country), the river and marsh were one.
+Freshwater wetlands and the meandering river covered nearly 1 million acres.

 This was a bountiful land for the Potawatomis.
 They lived on the low sand rises scattered throughout the wetland, taking advantage of the plentiful fish, wildlife and waterfowl here.

 Early settlers called this area the “Grand Marsh of the Kankakee.”
 Like the Potawatomi, early pioneers used the marsh wildlife for subsistence.
 While fur trapping drove early economic activity, the region’s vast numbers of waterfowl soon attracted attention from across the country.